 After lunch, drive to Ernest Hemingway's home, which has been lovingly preserved and recently restored by the Cuban government.
 The house was designed by Spanish architect Miguel Pascual y Baguer in 1922 and was inhabited by Hemingway from 1939 to 1960.
+Today, it hosts a large collection of over 22,000 items including books, records, furniture, paintings, and stuffed animals.
 The house is just as Hemingway left it, with the books on the tables and many of his favorite photographs on display.
 While it is not possible to go inside the house, the windows are left open for a decent view of the interior.

-Continue to a park in Cojimar to participate in a baseball game where we have invited some local Cubans to join us.
+Continue to a park in Cojimar to participate in a baseball game to which we have invited some local Cubans to join us.

 En route back to the hotel, make a stop at the famous Copelia to taste some of Cuba's best ice-cream.
-The iconic ice-cream parlor serves up to 10,000 customers a day and initially served 26 flavors of ice-cream in honor of the failed attacked on the Moncada Barracks on July 26, 1953.
+The iconic ice-cream parlor serves up to 10,000 customers a day and initially served 26 flavors of ice-cream in honor of the failed attack on the Moncada Barracks on July 26, 1953.

-This evening, enjoy a round-table discussion on the Cuban Economy by Professor Jorge Mario Sanchez.
+In the evening, enjoy a round-table discussion on the Cuban economy by Professor Jorge Mario Sanchez.
 Dr. Sanchez is a macroeconomist and professor at the Center for the Study of the Cuban Economy at the University of Havana.
 He has been a visiting professor at the David Rockefeller Center for Latin American Studies at Harvard University.